Calendar of Events

 Invite your family, your friends, and your neighbors.

-We will supply the entree, but we are asking you to bring a side dish - a side dish OR a dessert.
+We will supply the entree, but we are asking you to bring a side dish OR a dessert.

 James Whalen, NC Court of Appeals Candidate, will speak.